mengxihe/fullstack_dev_sample/README.md

 ---
 ## Overview

-AAM-Small-App is a small webapp that allows you to customize the 3d model of a masterplan.
+CityPlanning-Small-App is a small webapp that allows you to customize the 3d model of a masterplan.
 You have the ability to
 - change the hight of the buildings
 - the width of different types of roads
 - the density level of the trees